Country Garden: Risland Australia

-'Risland Australia', Country Garden's overseas venture in Sydney also garnered strong sales, with 296 apartments at its Ryde Garden development sold within six hours in late June 2014; generating US$169 million (AUD180 million) in the process.
+Risland Australia, Country Garden's overseas venture in Sydney, garnered strong sales, with 296 apartments at its Ryde Garden development sold within six hours in late June 2014, generating US$169 million (AUD180 million) in the process.
+In 2023 following Country Garden's bond default, the uncompleted project was sold to Frasers Property.
+At the point of sale, the 4,500-5,000 lot project remained largely unsold and lacked sewer and other infrastructure.